WindGabrielx/THAI-SET_DASH/README.md

 # ThaiSET Dashboard: Stock Price & Volume Visualization
-  An interactive dashboard for visualizing historical stock data of selected Thai stocks (e.g., PTT.BK, CPALL.BK, SCB.BK).
+  An interactive dashboard for visualizing historical stock data of selected Thai stocks (e.g., PTT.BK, CPALL.BK, SCB.BK,).
 Built using Dash, Plotly, and Yahoo Finance, this project provides a clear visual of price trends and trading volume with commonly used technical indicators.
+(You can add more Thai stocks if needed)

 ### 🔧 Features
 - Select multiple Thai stock tickers